HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 - The first human behavior you can count on is *selfishness*.
 It's primal human nature.
 People want what they want.
 Capitalize that.
 - Your persuasion should cause that raise in dopamine that sparks the "aha!" moment.
 The breakthrough.
 The =="this may ***finally*** be the solution to ***my*** problem"==.
 - Then, you deliver as much value as you possibly can to fulfill that promise.
-> Giving **clear and actionable** steps to achieving a desired outcome is at the core of any successful persuasion.
+> Giving **CLEAR and actionable** steps to achieving a desired outcome is at the core of any successful persuasion.

 >[!info]- Train your mind
 >Train your mind to think in terms of _problems and benefits_ that occur ***in any given situation***, practice being **observant** of the ideas and thoughts that pop into your head.
-This is how you turn topics, life experiences, and random thoughts into compelling content.
+>This is how you turn topics, life experiences, and random thoughts into compelling content, and eventually, a _**profitable** business_.
 ##### The values
 - A good persuasion should be able to answer these questions:
 	- What are **the downsides** of viewing things from a certain perspective and the day-to-day ***pains*** associated with it?
 By painting a picture of the problem that an individual is facing, you begin to **make them aware** (without pitching your product yet, just make them aware) of it enough to seek a solution (*your* solution).